Boston Garden: Flaws

 The Garden's hockey rink was undersized at 58.2 × 25.3 m, some nine feet shorter and two feet narrower than standard (200 × 85 ft), due to the rink being built at a time when the NHL did not have a standard size for rinks.
 This size matched the size of the Boston Arena ice surface, the original home of the Bruins.
 When the Bruins moved in as tenant, the Boston Arena had had a 220 × 90 ft ice surface; this was reduced so as to add more seats.
-The Boston Arena, later renamed the Matthews Arena, modified its ice surface in 1995 to the standard-length 200 × 80 ft rink, still in use in the 21st century for college hockey.
+The Boston Arena, later renamed the Matthews Arena, modified its ice surface in 1995 to the standard-length 200 × 80 ft rink, which was used until 2026 for college hockey.
 Visiting players were frequently thrown off their games by the differing setup of the players' benches being on opposing sides of the ice, as well as the non-standard penalty box locations.
 This also was the setup in the Boston Arena.
 This setup, still occasionally seen in college hockey, was done to ensure that each team could have a bench connected to their dressing room.
 Towards the end of the Garden's life as an arena, the NHL required all rinks to have both benches on the same side: the Garden obliged by moving the penalty boxes (formerly adjacent to the Bruins' bench) to the side vacated by the visitor's bench, and as such visiting teams were required to skate across the ice to head back to their rooms.